espressif/esp-hosted/docs/MCU_based_host/Setup.md

 # Setup
-We have evaluated ESP32 WROVER-Kit(Slave) with STM32F469I board(Host).
+We have evaluated ESP peripheral with STM32F469I board(Host).
+ESP peripheral could be either ESP32 or ESP32-S2.
 Setup details for same are as below -

 ## STM32F469I Software Setup